MooersLab/diary2022inLaTeX/README.md

 ```

-The cursor advances to *change me* under *Last night*.
+The cursor advances to `change me` under *Last night*.
 I make some notes about what I did.
-Then I hit tab to advance to the next change me to make notes about the morning.
+Then I hit tab to advance to the next `change me` to make notes about the morning.
-I hit tab again to advance to the first item in my todo list for the day.
+I hit tab again to advance to the first item in my TODO list for the day.
 When I reach the bottom of the list, I enter `C-c C-j` to enter the next **\item** properly aligned and with the cursor in the right postion.

-A script inside the yasnippet snippet called start inserts the correct date in the index key.
+A called to a macro inside the yasnippet snippet called *start* inserts the correct date in the index key.
 I create an index key without lifting a finger.
 **See, Life can be Good in Emacs!**